Dr Milena Marinkova

 I teach English for Academic Purposes to undergraduate and postgraduate students at the Faculties of Arts, Humanities and Cultures, and Social Sciences:

-- literature and intercultural communication modules;
+- literature, place and identity and intercultural communication modules;

 - content-based summer pre-sessional and in-sessional provision for students at the School of Education.